millsapjohn/WREUtilities/README.md

 This is a collection of Python scripts I've created to automate some parts of my job as a Water Resource Engineer.

-As of this commit (12/1/2022), all of these utilities operate on all matching files in a particular directory.
-All utilities other than xmrg_extract.py do not take any arguments.
+Most utilities do not take arguments; those that do are explained below.

 ## convertmm.py
 Simple script to convert .asc files from mm (millimeters) to in (inches).